-An Overview of Solar Bonds in Mexico
+An Overview Of Solar Bonds In Mexico

 At present, Mexican energy is highly subsidized by the Government of Mexico (GoM).
-People pay around 70% of the true cost of electricity thanks to Mexico’s current national energy policies.
+People pay around 70% of the actual cost of electricity thanks to Mexico's current national energy policies.
 However, the cost of maintaining this subsidy has made public investment in renewable energy developments less attractive.
 Mexico spends roughly $6 billion annually on electricity subsidies.

 The Development of a Solar Bond Scheme in Mexico